meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

 >
 > If you want to jump right into implementing focus management, you can skip ahead to the next section: [How to Move Focus in React: `ref`](#react-ref)

-Before we start implementing focus management features, let's get familiar with the structure of the [starter code](https://codepen.io/meganesu/pen/OJVXwer):
+Before we start implementing focus management features, let's get familiar with the component structure of the [starter code](https://codepen.io/meganesu/pen/OJVXwer):

 ![A diagram of the app component tree](./app-structure.png)

-Here's a breakdown of all the components fit together:
+Here's a breakdown of how all the components fit together:

 * **App**: The top-level component, which renders the Table and Sidebar components.
     * The App component keeps track of two state variables: